open-contracting-extensions/ocds_procurementMethodRationaleClassifications_extension/README.md

 ### 2023-04-05

-* Add 'eu-direct-award-justification' to the `+itemClassificationScheme.csv` codelist.
+* Add 'eu-direct-award-justification' code to the `+itemClassificationScheme.csv` codelist patch.

 ### 2020-04-24